Johnny1188/johnny1188.github.io/content/publication/conference-paper/Do LLMs Strategically Reveal, Conceal, and Infer Information? A Theoretical and Empirical Analysis in The Chameleon Game.md

 ---
-title: "Enhancing Fractional Gradient Descent with Learned Optimizers"
+title: "Do LLMs Strategically Reveal, Conceal, and Infer Information?
+A Theoretical and Empirical Analysis in The Chameleon Game"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+    - Mustafa O. Karabag
     - admin
-    - Petr Šimánek
-    - Pavel Kordík
+    - Ufuk Topcu

 # Author notes (optional)
 # author_notes: